-- Being familiar with the children's targets and intended outcomes. - Giving feedback to the class teacher. - Attending appropriate training (CPD) as guided by the SENDCo or SLT. - Delivering interventions, which they have received training in. - Adding SEND information to C-POMS, when appropriate.
+- Being familiar with the children's targets and intended outcomes. - Giving feedback to the class teacher. - Attending appropriate training (CPD) as guided by the SENDCo, Head or SLT. - Effective delivery of interventions or additional support. - Adding SEND information to CPOMS, when appropriate.